ToshioCP/Gtk4-tutorial/gfm/sec19.md

 }
 ~~~

-The static variable `is_quit` is true when user tries to quit the application and FAULT otherwise.
+The static variable `is_quit` is true when user tries to quit the application and false otherwise.
 When user presses "Ctrl-w", `close_activated` handler is invoked.
 It just calls `close_cb`.
 When user clicks on the close button, `close_cb` handler is invoked.